twpayne/chezmoi/README.md

 architecture, and hostname.
 You can share as much configuration across machines as you want, while still being able to control machine-specific details.

- * Personal: Nothing leaves your machine, unlesss you want it to.
+ * Personal: Nothing leaves your machine, unless you want it to.
 You can use the version control system of your choice to manage your configuration, and you can write the configuration file in the format of your choice.